svlad-90/livelooping/md/looper-mux/looper-mux.md

 But there are use-cases when you need to resample the already recorded sounds back to one of the tracks.

-The project supports 2 ways of resampling:
+The **LIVELOOPING** project supports 2 ways of resampling:

-- Resampling of the output of the looper to the specified track:
+- Resampling of the output of the selected looper to the specified track:

   ![Looper resampling](./resources/looper-resampling.png)